Complete compressed air systems for the craft brew industry

 Some important factors to consider when selecting air compressors for your brewery:

 - Energy efficiency: Energy costs are a significant portion of an air system's total cost.
-To select an energy-efficient compressor for your shop, check out the CAGI data sheets for the models you are evaluating for your brewery.
+To select the most efficient compressor for your brewery, check out the CAGI data sheets.

 - Reliability: Unplanned downtime can hold up your bottling line or slow down your entire operation.